streetbackguy/Steam-Roulette/README.md

 You can run the script as it is through CMD, or you can compile it to an EXE with pyinstaller.

 # Pyinstaller Compilation
-`pyinstaller --onefile --windowed --add-data "SteamRouletteLogo.png;."
+`pyinstaller --onefile --noconsole --icon=SteamRouletteIcon.ico --add-data "apikey.txt;." --add-data "SteamRouletteIcon.ico;." --add-data "SteamRouletteLogo.png;."
 SteamRoulette.py`

 # Usage
 To use this application, you will need your Steam API key.
 This cannot be provided and is different for each person.